 Absolutely, but it isn’t common.
 Many inspectors let you go as long as they meet the requirements.
 Even if they allow you to pass, your headlights might still be a public safety concern, so you need to consider that.

-When the output diminishes enough, you aren’t easily seen by other drivers, wildlife, and pedestrians.
-It’s not worth getting into an accident over, especially when headlight restoration kits are so affordable and easy to use.
+When the light output diminishes enough that you aren’t easily seen by other drivers, wildlife, and pedestrians, then it’s time to restore your headlights.
+It’s not worth getting into an accident over, especially when headlight restoration kits are so affordable, easy to use, and offer great results.
 The cost you’ll pay when you wreck your car is far more than an investment in one of these kits.

 Cleaning the Headlight Lens by Other Means